 Women in the Great War - World War I

 World War I was the first war in which American women were recruited to serve in the military.
-Women were already present in France as members of the American Red Cross and as canteen workers, but for the most part, French and Belgian women staffed American military offices.
+Women were already present in France as members of the American Red Cross.
+As canteen workers, but for the most part, French and Belgian women staffed American military offices.

-In October 1917 the new American Expeditionary Forces (AEF) telephone system was put in place, but the American soldiers and the French women working as telephone operators were unable to communicate.
+In October 1917, the new American Expeditionary Forces (AEF) telephone system was implemented.
+Still, the American soldiers and the French women working as telephone operators could not communicate.
 The need for bilingual telephone operators precipitated the recruitment of American women.

 Captured Army and Navy Nurses to be Supported by Red Cross - 1918

-If any Army or Nary nurses are captured by the Germans, the American Red Cross will support them during captivity.
-This decision follows closely upon the announcement that, under the law the pay of Army nurses.
+If the Germans capture any Army or Navy nurses, the American Red Cross will support them during captivity.
+This decision follows closely upon the announcement that, under the law, the pay of Army nurses.

 Girl Patriots At Great Lakes - 1919